skgchp/shoveover/docs/README.md

 ### Source-Destination Pairs

 ShoveOver uses a paired mapping approach where each source directory has a specific destination directory.
+Leaf directories (folders with no subdirectories) found within the source are moved to the destination, preserving their full relative path structure.
 This provides better organization and control over where moved files end up.

 **Format**: `"source_path:destination_path"`